 How do you become a Google Local Guide?

-It’s really easy.
+Becoming a Google Local Guide is really easy!
 Just go to the Google Local Guide website and Join.
-If you’re a Google+ user then you can link it to that, otherwise just sign up and you’re on your way.
+If you have an existing Google account, then you can link it to that, otherwise, just sign up and you’re on your way.
 Then all you need to do is leave reviews and ratings and upload images of places you’ve been.

 Why become a Google Local Guide?